April New Products

 In previous assignments, the Model 007 has helped a scientist experimenting with rare materials for disk storage (“The Man With the Golden Grans”) and successfully corrected flawed Soviet programs (“From Russia With Bugs”).
 It it available with options including hard disk, printer, rocket launcher, and undersea-use kit from Q Branch, Universal Export, Regents Park, London, England.

-From “New Products” in the April 1984 issue of 80 Micro (for those unfamiliar with it, the Model 16B was a very heavy workstation):
+From “New Products” in the April 1984 issue of 80 Micro (for those unfamiliar with the real Model 16B, it was a very heavy workstation):

 The Model 16BP